What does 'plumb' mean? What is a 'router'!?

 Hardboard is a strong, smooth sided and flexible sheet material also known as high density fibreboard.
 Apart from using it as a sheet material it's also good for protecting new floors or work surfaces when work is being carried out around them.

-Not necessarily refering to the hardness of the wood itself, hardwoods are not like softwoods which come from conifer trees.
+Not necessarily referring to the hardness of the wood itself, hardwoods are not like softwoods which come from conifer trees.
 They are usually 'broad leaved' and deciduous.
 Typical examples commonly used in carpentry and joinery include Oak, Mahogany, Walnut, Teak and Idigbo

 Commonly made of steel or brass, hinges are mechanical devices that allow two objects to pivot on each other.
 Typically used on doors, windows, gates etc. Click here to go to a page with tips for fitting hinges.